pelican-plugins/image-process/README.md

 By default, the new images will be stored in a directory named `derivative/<TRANSFORMATION_NAME>` in the output folder at the same location as the original image.
-For example if the original image is located in the `content/images` folder.
-The computed images will be stored in the `output/images/derivative/<TRANSFORMATION_NAME>`.
+For example, if the original image is located in the `content/images` folder, the computed images will be stored in `output/images/derivative/<TRANSFORMATION_NAME>`.
 All the transformations are done in the output directory in order to avoid confusion with the source files or if we test multiple transformations.
-You can replace `derivative` by something else using the `IMAGE_PROCESS_DIR` setting in your Pelican configuration file:
+You can replace `derivative` by something else using the `IMAGE_PROCESS_DIR` setting in your Pelican settings file:

 ```python
 IMAGE_PROCESS_DIR = "derivees"